HeetJain-09/AI-Powered-Resume-Analysis-and-Job-Matching-System/README.md

 * Target Job Title
 * Complete Job Description

-The system uses these inputs to evaluate the relevance of the uploaded resume.
+The system uses these inputs to evaluate how relevant the uploaded resume is for the selected role.

 ### 🧠 AI-Powered Resume Evaluation

-Google's **Gemini 2.5 Flash** model analyzes the resume and job description to generate:
+Using **Google Gemini 2.5 Flash**, the application generates:

-* Match Score
+* 📊 Job Match Score
-* Candidate Strengths
+* ✅ Resume Strengths
-* Missing Skills
+* ❌ Missing Skills
-* Improvement Recommendations
+* 💡 Improvement Recommendations

 ### 📊 Match Analysis

-The application provides an AI-generated compatibility score between the candidate profile and the target job.

-The analysis considers factors such as:
+The application provides an AI-generated compatibility score based on factors such as:

 * Skills
 * Experience
+* Qualifications
 * Job requirements
-* Relevant qualifications
-* Resume content
+* Relevant resume content

 ### 💡 Personalized Recommendations

-The AI provides suggestions that can help candidates improve their resume for the selected job role.
+The system provides suggestions to help candidates improve and tailor their resumes according to the target job.

 ### 💬 Interactive AI Resume Assistant

-The application includes a chatbot that allows users to ask follow-up questions about:
+Users can ask follow-up questions about:

-* Resume
+* Resume content
 * Job description
-* Analysis results
+* Match score
 * Missing skills
+* Resume improvements
-* Career-related improvements
+* Career-related suggestions

 ### 📥 Download Analysis Report